chenhao20020812/AH-Clustered-MultiType-Recurrent-GapTime/README.md

 Simulation/
-Simulation studies
+Simulation studies for type1 and type3

 Simulation1/
-Simulation and application studies
+Simulation for others and application studies

 README.md